025georgialynny/ASCoT/README.md

 A Graphical Software Interface for Management of Confirmatory Sequencing in Genomic Medicine.
 ASCoT is a standalone and containerized cross-platform software package for sample management particularly tailored for user-friendliness.

+Examples of usage can be seen in the /screenshots folder